 The Ultimate Guide to a Safe BBQ

 Now that the days are warming up, as we begin to make plans for a get together with our family and friends, dig out the barbeque grill and organise some food.
 The family pet will also look for an invite too, but we need to be aware that a BBQ can expose your dog to several hazards.
-If you really want your dog to be a part of your gathering, ensure that you follow some safety tips to make sure that everyone is protected during this barbecue season.
+If you really want your dog to be a part of your gathering, ensure that you follow some safety tips to ensure that everyone is protected during this barbecue season.

 The BBQ Grill

-This is one of the top BBQ dangers for dogs as appliances can take time to cool down,.
+This is one of the top BBQ dangers for dogs as appliances can take time to cool down.
 It is, therefore, important to ensure dogs are not left unattended in the vicinity of a hot barbeque in case they jump up and burn themselves.
-Whether you are working with a gas grill or using charcoal to cook, be aware of the burn dangers.
-Of course, there is also the tempting smells that rise from the cooking meat, so for everyone’s safety, make sure your dog is kept indoors, or well away from the grill, as they won’t understand the risks.
+Whether you are working with a gas grill or using charcoal for cooking, be aware of the burn dangers.
+Of course, there is also the tempting smells that rise from the cooking meat, so for everyone’s safety, make sure your dog is kept indoors or well away from the grill, as they won’t understand the risks.
 Keep matches, charcoal and BBQ lighter fluid well out of the reach of children and pets.

 BBQ food is a top danger for dogs